gstroup/apimocker/README.md

 ### /admin/reload
 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

+## Contributors
+Run "grunt" in the root "apimocker" directory to start the grunt watch task.
+This will run JSHint and mocha tests.

 ## Acknowledgements
 Big thanks to magalhas for his httpd-mock project.
 This gave me a great starting point.